Institute Courses and Descriptions

 Course 7: Assessment, Accountability and Accreditation Models in Higher Education Systems

-Faculty: Dr. Judy R. Wilkerson, College of Education, Florida Gulf Coast University
+Faculty: Professor Judy R. Wilkerson, College of Education, Florida Gulf Coast University

 Description: Course participants will build or refine an assessment framework, using a logic model to structure the relationships between the constructs included.
 The constructs will be defined using U.S. federal accreditation guidelines, international guidelines, U.S. regional and professional accreditation agency guidelines, and locally defined needs and mission.
 All of these incorporate a focus on student achievement, accountability, and continuous improvement, thereby establishing the potential for high quality assessment.
 A standards-based approach will be used to confirm the quality of the assessments through evidence of validity, reliability fairness, and utility of the data produced as well as the feasibility of the framework in K-12 and higher education systems.